hanyvwang/hanyvwang.github.io/index.md

 ## Biography

 I am an MSc student in Epidemiology of Infectious Diseases (Quantitative Specialization) at [Yale University](https://www.yale.edu/), with a background in Statistics and Quantitative Biology.
-My research interests focus on applying statistical modeling to understand how environmental factors influence infectious disease transmission.
-I have experience in Gaussian Processes and Machine Learning, with an emphasis on probabilistic modeling and data-driven prediction.
-My ultimate goal is to integrate epidemiological modeling, environmental data, and advanced statistics to generate actionable insights for disease prevention and risk mitigation.
+My research interests focus on developing and applying statistical and mathematical models to investigate how environmental factors shape infectious disease transmission dynamics.
+I am particularly interested in integrating mechanistic epidemiological models with environmental data using statistical inference, with the goal of generating actionable insights for disease prevention and risk mitigation.

 ## Research Interests